Skip to main content

 UI-Only Components

-Components that are purely for UI purposes (documentation, notes) should be marked:
+Components that are purely for UI purposes (documentation, notes):

 const definition: ComponentDefinition<Input, void> = {